brklynfivefive/swoosh_ui/README.md

 ## COPYRIGHT

+https://github.com/brklynfivefive/swoosh_ui/network/dependencies for all dependencies and third-party sources/libraries/tools used for this project.
+Some part of codes are from the dependencies/third-party libraries.

-This project contains some open-source libraries including the animation plugin "banana" originally developed by Seungyun Todd Oh in 2014.
+Also contains some open-source libraries including the animation plugin "banana" originally developed by Seungyun Seungyun Todd Oh in 2014.